NativeScript/firebase/packages/firebase-database/README.md

 	.then(() => console.log('Data updated.'));
 ```

-### Pushing data
+### Generate a new child reference

-The example above only demonstrated working with known reference node keys (e.g. `/users/123`).
-In some cases, you may not have a suitable id or may want Firebase to automatically create a node with a generated key.
-The `push` method returns a ThenableReference, allowing you to observe a node before it is sent to a remote Firebase database.
+To generate a new child reference for a reference, call the `push` on the reference optionally passing the value to store.

-The `push` method automatically generates a new key if one is not provided:
+The `push` method automatically generates a new key.
+To store a value in the child reference, call the `set` method passing the value to store.

 ```ts
 import { firebase } from '@nativescript/firebase-core';